 The nature of blogging implies that your readers will want to communicate with you via comments under posts and ask you questions.
 I wouldn’t recommend disabling comments in your blog, but some restrictions for commentators are necessary because you can’t afford to have tons of spam, which often comes in between genuine comments, and you can’t afford 24 hours monitoring your comments to delete spam.

 In my blog, I always receive comments for moderation and manually approve each one to be published under my posts.
-Of course, it takes some time as well, but at least, I can dedicate some 20 min a day to comments and not worry that my blog is under spammers attack at any time of the day.
+Of course, it takes some time as well, but at least, I can dedicate some 20 min a day to comments and not worry that my blog is under spammers’ attack at any time of the day.

 Step 6.
 Make your blog pretty with a WordPress theme

-You probably noticed that your newborn blog looks like a template site; it’s not pretty and doesn’t reflect your personality or blog topic, right?
+You probably noticed that your newborn blog looks like a template site; it has a default WordPress theme that is pretty boring.
+It’s not pretty and doesn’t reflect your personality or blog topic, right?

 The default free WordPress theme on your site is not something you want your blog to live on for a long time.
-Search engines don’t rank high sites, which have nothing original and look like a mere copy of millions of other sites.
+Sure, some WordPress themes are free and nice to look at, but these free themes do not work well on search engines because search engines don’t rank high sites which have nothing original and look like a mere copy of millions of other sites.

-I wouldn’t recommend you the premium themes from StudioPress if I weren’t sure that they offer a reliable product with a professionally written code.
+I wouldn’t recommend you the premium themes from StudioPress if I weren’t sure that they offer a reliable product with professionally written code.
 If you later decide to make any changes to your blog, customization will not be too complicated.

-7. Add Google Analytics tracking code
+Step 7.
+Add Google Analytics tracking code

 It’s one of my favorite activities related to blogging – checking the charts and numbers, analyzing which posts work the best for my audience, which buttons on the site are more clickable.